AgaToma/cat-sanctuary/README.md

 ![Laois Cat Sanctuary logo](assets/images/logo.PNG)

 <h1>Site description</h1>
-This website was designed and built for educational purposes and is about a fictional cat shelter - Laois Cat Sancturary, the idea of which was created for the purpose of this project.
-The website is to allow users to find information about the shelter's profile, scope of activities, animals in their care and location.
+This website was designed and built for educational practice and is about a fictional cat shelter - Laois Cat Sancturary, the idea of which was created for the purpose of this project.
+The website is to enable users to find information about the shelter's profile, scope of activities, animals in their care and location.
 The purpose is also to encourage new volunteers to sign up and support the shelter.
 It's a static, responsive website built with HTML & CSS as basic technologies at this time, further features can be added at later time with Javascript and a database.

 ![Multidevice mockup](docs/readme-images/mockup.jpg)